OlivierLD/raspberry-coffee/oliv-scratch-pad/some-tests/CHAT.SERVER.md

 Look in the code to see how it is used.

 ### Get started, quick:
-- From the folder it's in, run the script `package.chatserver.sh`
+- From the folder it's in, run the script `package.chatserver.sh`.
+  This will generate a `dist` folder, containing the archived to distribute.
-- Send the `server.jar` (in the `dist` folder) to the machine you want to run the server on.
+- Send the `server.jar` (newly generated in the `dist` folder) to the machine you want to run the server on.
     - From the directory `server.jar` is in, run `java -jar server.jar`
     - Note the server's IP address displayed in the console (`192.168.42.5` below)
 ```